kusoroadeolu/QuickStart/README.md

 ## Core Concept

 QuickStart keeps service definitions in `~/.quickstart/registry.json` and generates temporary compose files only when running services.
 The temp files are created in `~/.quickstart/tmp/`, executed via `docker compose up -d`, then immediately deleted.
-Your containers keep running—only the configuration file is temporary.
+Your containers keep running only the configuration file is temporary.

 ## Installation